Last Updated on May 26, 2022

 This easy-to-follow printable Spring Home Maintenance Checklist is the essential guide for homeowners.
-Learn from our expert team of home builders as they share their essential spring home maintenance tips perfect for homes in Canada.
+Learn from our expert team of home builders as they share their essential spring home maintenance tips perfect for homes in Edmonton.

 1. Check Carbon Monoxide and Smoke Detectors

 A quick test of your CO2 and smoke detectors will give you peace of mind, and allow you to ensure they’re working properly.
 Check your batteries during your check and change when necessary.

 2. Clean Range Hood and Over the Range Microwave Filters

 Grease and fats build up in the filter as you cook and it is important to clean or change them monthly.